 The emerging concept of innovation ecosystems

 [Editor’s Note: This is part of a series of blogs sharing insights from the results of a review conducted by Results for Development of the first three years of the innovationXchange (iXc) unit within the Australian Government Department of Foreign Affairs & Trade (DFAT).
-This blog explores the emerging concept of innovation ecosystems, while others in this series look at the themes of scaling innovation, building a culture of innovation, and partnerships.]
+This blog explores the emerging concept of innovation ecosystems, while others in this series look at the themes of scaling innovation, partnerships, and building a culture of innovation.]

 Since early 2015, the innovationXchange (iXc) team within the Australian Government Department of Foreign Affairs (DFAT), Results for Development (R4D) and other members of the International Development Innovation Alliance (IDIA) have been working together to explore and promote the importance of innovation ecosystems at global, regional and local levels.
 This blog presents some of the key learnings from that (ongoing) journey, which have led to significant changes in the way IDIA members and other development agency innovation units leverage innovation to accelerate progress toward the SDGs.

 Over the last few years, the concept of an “innovation ecosystem” has gained significant traction within the international development community.
 While its origins are somewhat difficult to pin down, its emergence is likely to be at least in part influenced by the more formalized school of systems thinking that Donella Meadows and others have promoted and that holds increasing influence over the design and delivery of development more broadly, including our own mission and vision here at Results for Development.